hdShang/arxiv-daily/docs/cs-CL/2025-09-02/papers/250902244v1-spectrogram-patch-codec-a-2d-block-quantized-vq-vae-and-hifi-gan-for.md

 ---
 layout: default
-title: Spectrogram Patch Codec: A 2D Block-Quantized VQ-VAE and HiFi-GAN for Neural Speech Coding
+title: "Spectrogram Patch Codec: A 2D Block-Quantized VQ-VAE and HiFi-GAN for Neural Speech Coding"
 ---

 # Spectrogram Patch Codec: A 2D Block-Quantized VQ-VAE and HiFi-GAN for Neural Speech Coding